Maybert, California: Mining

-The Twentieth Century
+The twentieth century

 Whenever the mines were shut down for an extended period of time, the town itself suffered.
 As noted above, the post office was discontinued at the end of 1905 though it was revived briefly when the mines reopened in 1907.
 Likewise, the election district was abolished in 1906 because the town was "almost uninhabited."

 Up until the 1960s, some cabins remained and were occupied by squatters.
 The forest service, with the property-owner's permission, burned the remaining buildings to the ground to drive the squatters out and avoid the risk of wildfire from people squatting there.
 Today, there are few remains of the old town site, which is difficult to access because there no longer is a bridge across the Yuba at the townsite.
 The area is popular with hikers, campers and fishermen.The land is privately held, but surrounded by the Tahoe National Forest.

 A You Tube video called Exploring the Yuba River Mines depicts a plucky member of TVR Exploration exploring the Maybert area and the Yuba Mine.
 It contains fascinating images of the mine underground.